mdagois/gbtools/README.md

 [GBBS](gbbs) is a build system built over `make` and the RGBDS toolchain.

+## Game Boy Graphics Library

+[GBGFX](gbgfx) is a helper library to convert PNG files into Game Boy graphics.

 ## Third party

 The [third_party](third_party) directory contains useful binaries from external sources.